LaurePiechaczyk/project3_python/README.md

 - Give the scores
 - Input validation and error-checking
     - Maximum board size is set
-    - More boats than the board size could handle is invalide
+    - More boats than the board size could handle is invalid
     - the same guess cannot be entered twice (for the player and the computer)

 ## Features left to implement